survivejs/site/drafts/redux-form-interview.md

 ## What next?

-Taking into account all that I have learned in maintaining *Redux Form*, I have an idea for the next generation of form state management that does not depend on Redux or even React, a library that could potentially also be used by our brethren in the Angular, Ember, Preact, and Vue communities.
-It's still very much a work in progress, but it could potentially be really awesome.
-Don't ask me about a release date, because I don't know.
-It's incubating.
+Taking into account all that I have learned in maintaining *Redux Form*, I have recently created and released what I think might be the next generation of form state management, that does not depend on Redux or even React, a library that could potentially also be used by our brethren in the Angular, Ember, Preact, and Vue communities.
+It's called [🏁 Final Form](https://github.com/erikras/final-form#-final-form), and it's based on the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), where different form elements on the page _subscribe_ to different parts of the form state, and only update themselves when they need to.
+I would encourage your readers to check it out.

 ## What does the future look like for *Redux Form* and web development in general?
 Can you see any particular trends?

-The npm download charts for React, Redux, and *Redux Form* look very similar: **GROWTH**. 📈
+The NPM download charts for React, Redux, and *Redux Form* look very similar: **GROWTH**. 📈

-According to the npm download stats for October 2017, 46% of projects using `react` are using `react-redux`, and 24% of those are using `redux-form`.
+According to the NPM download stats for October 2017, 46% of projects using `react` are using `react-redux`, and 24% of those are using `redux-form`.
 That's **11.2% of React projects that are using *Redux Form***.
 There are [**_1.6 million_** projects](https://www.npmjs.com/browse/depended/redux-form) on NPM that depend on *Redux Form*. *Redux Form* is here to stay.

 As for web development in general, I think the declarative "UI as a function of State" paradigm that React has popularlized is here to stay.
 From what I can tell, most of the frontline battles being fought today are attempting to drive a stake into the heart of CSS once and for all.
 Web Components and WebAssembly seem like promising future tech, but aren't worth learning yet unless you really lust for the bleeding edge.